Semantic search for 100M+ galaxy images using AI-generated captions

 Since lenses are extremely rare in this dataset, nDCG@10 is inherently noisy.
-Unlike the similarity-based baselines in Table~\ref{tab:spiral_merger_lens}, which can vary image queries per task, our lens experiment use a single text query, ``gravitational lens'', so we cannot vary queries to estimate variability.
-Instead, we randomly partition the lens evaluation set into 10 disjoint subsets and recompute nDCG@10 on each.
-Doing so results in nDCG@10 scores ranging from $0.00$ to $0.29$, with a mean of $0.123\pm0.114$ (standard deviation), consistent with the overall score of $0.180$ but highlighting the high variance induced by the small number of positives.
-For comparison, performing the same 10-fold evaluation for spirals and mergers yields mean nDCG@10 values of $0.973 \pm 0.033$ (range $[0.889, 1.000]$) and $0.456 \pm 0.077$ (range $[0.310, 0.620]$), respectively.
+The similarity-based baselines in Table~\ref{tab:spiral_merger_lens} average over many image queries per task ($\sim$29,000 for spirals, $\sim$690 for mergers, $\sim$770 for lenses), making their scores robust.
+AION-Search uses a single text query per category, so we cannot vary queries in the same way.
+To estimate variability, we randomly partition each evaluation set into 10 disjoint folds (without replacement) and recompute nDCG@10 on each fold for both AION-Search and AION-1-B. Table~\ref{tab:kfold_results} reports the mean and standard deviation across folds.
+AION-1-B scores are stable ($0.591 \pm 0.006$ for spirals, $0.226 \pm 0.029$ for mergers, $0.008 \pm 0.004$ for lenses), as expected from averaging over many queries.
+AION-Search achieves $0.973 \pm 0.033$ for spirals and $0.456 \pm 0.077$ for mergers, close to the full-dataset values.
+For lenses, the mean drops to $0.058 \pm 0.071$, below the full-dataset score of $0.173$: the full evaluation set places two confirmed lenses in the top 10, while folds average only $\sim$0.5 lenses in the top 10.
+Despite this variance, AION-Search remains approximately seven times higher than AION-1-B for lens retrieval ($0.058$ vs.\ $0.008$).
 To remain comparable with the original AION retrieval benchmark~\citep{2025aion1}, Table~\ref{tab:spiral_merger_lens} reports nDCG@10 values computed on the full evaluation set for all methods.